Supporting Educational Needs – Information Report 2018/19

 About our SENCo (Special Educational Needs Coordinator)

 Our school SENCo is Mrs Luci Watson.
-She is a qualified teacher who is currently studying for the National SENCo Award.
-She works closely with Mrs Charlton to oversee the provision and monitoring of children’s learning and progress throughout the school and to support the families of those children with special educational needs.
+She is a qualified teacher and has been awarded the National SENCo Award.
+She works closely with Mrs Watson (John Hampden School SENCo) and Mrs Bowden to oversee the provision and monitoring of children’s learning and progress throughout the school and to support the families of those children with special educational needs.

 You can contact the SENCo by: